bparanj/crystal/iac/experiments/logrotate-playbook.md

+## Logrotate Configuration with Ansible Playbook

+This is day 2 operations.
+Move to the next folder.

 To set up `logrotate` on Ubuntu 22.04 using an Ansible playbook that can be included in a Packer template, you'll create a playbook that installs `logrotate`, ensures it's configured for your specific applications or system logs, and optionally forces an immediate rotation for testing.

 Here's a basic example of how such a playbook might look: